White-IT-Solutions/TattooDirectory/docs/HLD Doc Tattoo Artist Directory MVP.md

 1. **Source:** A developer pushes code to a Git repository, which triggers the **GitHub Actions**.
 2. **Build:** An **GitHub Actions** job compiles the code, runs unit tests, and packages the application artifacts (e.g., Lambda deployment packages, Fargate Docker images).
-3. **Deploy to Staging:** The pipeline uses HashiCorp Terraform to automatically deploy the changes to a production-like staging environment.
+3. **Deploy to Staging:** The pipeline uses HashiCorp Terraform to automatically deploy the changes to a production-like dev/staging environment.
-4. **Test & Approval:** Automated integration tests run against the staging environment.
+4. **Test & Approval:** Automated integration tests run against the dev/staging environment.
 If they pass, the pipeline pauses for a required manual approval before deploying to production.
 5. **Deploy to Production:** Upon approval, the exact same artefacts are deployed to the production environment, ensuring consistency and reliability.

 ###